Pharmacy Technician

 - Flexible learning with theory courses completed online (asynchronous)

-- 8-week in-person lab in Castlegar, Duncan or Prince George, BC
+- 8-week in-person lab in Castlegar, Duncan or Prince George

 - Small class sizes, instructor led and supported

-- Fully accredited with CCAPP (Canadian Council for Accreditation of Pharmacy Programs)
+- Fully accredited with Canadian Council for Accreditation of Pharmacy Programs (CCAPP)

 The program is delivered using a blend of online theory courses, in-person lab classes and practicum hours in both hospital and community.
-The program is 15 months in length and consist of three theory semesters, one lab semester, and ten weeks of practicum.
-Students complete eight weeks of in-person labs with Selkirk College on Castlegar Campus, or as a transfer credit with Vancouver Island University on Cowichan campus, or College of New Caledonia on Prince George campus, where they apply theory learned in the online courses and prepare for practicum.
+The program is 15 months in length and consist of three theory terms, one lab term and ten weeks of practicum.
+Students complete eight weeks of in-person labs with Selkirk College on the Castlegar Campus, or as a transfer credit with Vancouver Island University on the Cowichan campus or the College of New Caledonia on the Prince George campus, where they apply theory learned in the online courses and prepare for practicum.

 - Are detailed-oriented and well organized